 We provide the opportunity for our full-time and part-time officers to receive long-term equity (i.e., restricted stock) and long-term equity incentive awards (i.e., RSUs).
 These compensation programs are designed to recognize responsibilities, reward performance, motivate future performance, align the interests of our officers with those of our stockholders and retain our officers.
 The compensation committee makes determinations with respect to the grant of equity awards for all our officers and employees except to the extent that it, in accordance with applicable law, delegates to one or more senior executives the authority to grant such awards to certain individuals (other than executive officers); in such case, the committee sets limits (and may impose such other limits as it deems appropriate) on the total number of such awards that may be granted pursuant to such delegated authority.
 In determining the long-term equity and long-term equity incentive compensation components, the compensation committee considers all factors it deems to be relevant, including the performance of our named executive officers.
 Existing stock ownership levels are not a factor in award determinations.
-As of

-December 31, 2021, all outstanding equity awards that had been granted were granted under our stockholder approved 2016 Incentive Plan or 2019 Incentive Plan (collectively, the "Prior Plans").
-For purposes of this proxy statement, the RSUs granted in 2021, among other things, to incentivize future performance, are deemed to have been granted for 2021 performance.
+As of December 31, 2024, all outstanding equity awards that had been granted were granted under our stockholder approved incentive plans.
+For purposes of this proxy statement, the RSUs granted in 2024, among other things, to incentivize future performance, are deemed to have been granted for 2024 performance.

-In 2021, the compensation committee adopted an equity based long-term pay-for-performance incentive program (the "2021 Performance Plan") pursuant to which we issued to 15 individuals, including our named executive officers, RSUs exchangeable for up to an aggregate of 80,700 shares of common stock.
-As described in further detail in the table below and "- Grant of Plan Based Awards During 2021," these RSUs vest if and to the extent pre-established market (i.e., average of the annual total stockholder return) or performance (i.e., average of the annual return on capital) conditions are met through the June 30, 2024 measurement date.
+As it has in previous years, in 2024, the compensation committee adopted an equity based long-term pay-for-performance incentive program (the "2024 Performance Plan") pursuant to which we issued to 18 individuals, including our named executive officers, RSUs exchangeable for up to an aggregate of 88,250 shares of common stock.
+As described in further detail in the table below and "- Grant of Plan Based Awards During 2024," these RSUs vest if and to the extent pre-established market (i.e., average of the annual total stockholder return) or performance (i.e., average of the annual return on capital) conditions are met through the June 30, 2027 measurement date.
 Further, with respect to RSUs that vest, recipients are entitled to an amount equal to the cash dividends that would have been paid in respect of the shares underlying such RSUs had such shares been outstanding during the three year measurement period (the "RSU Dividend Equivalents").
-We use RSUs as an element of our long-term equity compensation program with the expectation that in light of the three-year vesting period and the need to satisfy market and/or financial performance conditions, these awards will further align the interests of our executive officers with our stockholders and reward long-term market and financial performance.
+We use RSUs as an element of our equity incentive program with the expectation that in light of the three-year vesting period and the need to satisfy market and/or financial performance conditions, these awards will further align the interests of our executive officers with our stockholders and reward long-term market and financial performance.

-The conditions that must be satisfied to earn the performance-based compensation are tied to the achievement of rigorous, sustained performance and/or market goals - as further described below, 50% of the award is based on return on capital ("ROC") and 50% on total stockholder return ("TSR").
-The specific goals and the other material terms and conditions of the 2021 Performance Plan are as follows:
+The conditions that must be satisfied to earn the performance-based compensation are tied to the achievement of rigorous, sustained performance and/or market goals.
+As further described below, 50% of the award is based on return on capital ("ROC") and 50% on total stockholder return ("TSR").
+The specific goals and the other material terms and conditions of the 2024 Performance Plan are as follows:

-Long-Term Equity Incentive Awards Performance Criteria Weight Minimum Performance Criteria (1) Maximum Performance Criteria (1) Return on Capital (ROC) 50% Average of the annual ROC of at least 6% Average of the annual ROC of 8.75% or greater Total Stockholder Return (TSR) 50% Average of the annual TSR of at least 6% Average of the annual TSR of 11.0% or greater
+Long-Term Equity Incentive Awards Performance Criteria Weight Minimum Performance Criteria (1) Maximum Performance Criteria (1) Return on Capital (ROC) 50% Average of the annual ROC of at Average of the annual ROC of least 6% 8.75% or greater Total Stockholder Return (TSR) 50% Average of the annual TSR of at Average of the annual TSR of least 6% 11.0% or greater